Dan Sealey: Ocean Colour Scene

 Sealey became involved with Birmingham band Ocean Colour Scene after the departure of original bass player and founder member Damon Minchella in late 2003.
 Sealey already had a loose connection to Ocean Colour Scene because his sister Claire is married to Matthew Fowler, the brother of Simon Fowler.
-Sealey 'sent a speculative text message to Simon saying if they were short he'd step up' and 'then in 4 January Dan gets a call from Simon asking if he could fill in on the bass for a gig at the Albert Hall for a Ronnie Lane tribute gig.
-Dan said "YES", nailed the gig and has been playing bass for OCS ever since.'
+Sealey 'sent a speculative text message to Simon saying if they were short he'd step up' and 'then on 4 January Dan gets a call from Simon asking if he could fill in on the bass for a gig at the Albert Hall for a Ronnie Lane tribute gig.
+Dan said "YES" (despite having never played bass guitar before!), nailed the gig and continued playing with them until leaving in 2015.'

-He was not asked to contribute to the last OCS album, Painting or to join them on future tours.

 Merrymouth

 2012 saw Sealey and Ocean Colour Scene bandmate Fowler team up with multi-instrumentalist Mike McNamara to release a record, eventually called Simon Fowlers Merrymouth featuring guest appearances from John McCusker and Andy Cutting.

 2014, now called "Merrymouth", Sealey, Fowler and Adam Barry, founder member of The Misers, return with their second album, Wenlock Hill, featuring once again McCusker and a special appearance from Chas Hodges of Chas and Dave.

 Sealey has written songs for both Merrymouth albums, including Last Train But One, In The Midst Of Summertime, Mr Marshall, Blink Of An Eye and That Man.

 Since Merrymouth's second album, the band was put on hiatus as Fowler went back to concentrating on OCS.
 Sealey then slightly amended the name to Merrymaker and continues to play their songs as a solo artist.
 He has also continued to write and record under that name.

-He also has a covers band called The Rock Bottoms (with Adam Barry).